 The next several pages of the report document the period through the 1980s to the run-up of the 1989 Velvet Revolution that overthrew Communism and the time immediately after, when the Communist-era StB was slowly dismantled.
-There’s too much detail to go into here, but the report paints a picture of a somewhat fractious relationship between the StB and an occasionally unwilling agent.
-Throughout these pages, Arnold’s motives here no longer appear to be driven by ideology, but rather by wanting to build up a retirement nest egg for him and is wife to ride out the years in their suburban Prague home.
+There’s too much detail to go into here, but the report paints a picture of a somewhat fractious relationship between the StB and a highly valued but occasionally obstinate agent.
+Throughout these pages, Arnold’s motives here no longer appear to be driven by ideology, but rather by wanting to build up a retirement nest-egg so that he and his wife could ride out their golden years in their suburban Prague home.

-The details get complicated, but the story eventually leads to an elaborate sting operation that unfolds, allegedly, with Arnold’s help.
-A “chance” meet-up between Pořický and a purported American diplomat (whose part was played by another StB agent) was arranged.
-The details were pitch-perfect.
-The “diplomat’s” car had U.S. diplomatic plates, and the instructions to Pořický were even typed out on an authentic typewriter stolen earlier from the American embassy by StB agents.
+The details get complicated, but the story eventually leads to an elaborate StB sting operation that unfolds, allegedly, with Arnold’s direct assistance.
+Arnold helped to arrange a “chance” meet-up between Pořický and a purported American diplomat (whose part was played by another StB agent).
+To make the sting look more authentic, the “diplomat’s” car was fitted out with real U.S. diplomatic plates and the instructions to Pořický were even typed out on a typewriter stolen earlier from the American embassy by StB agents.

-According to the instructions, Pořický and his girlfriend at the time, Pavla Bednaričová, were to pick up a special questionnaire at a secret diplomatic drop box at the corner of Juárezova and Maďarská streets in Prague 6 (near my house, see map plot below).
-They went to the drop box and were secretly filmed by the StB.
-The couple was apprehended a short time later.
-Both of them were eventually convicted of espionage – though neither had ever made contact with an actual foreign agent.
+According to the instructions, Pořický and his girlfriend, Pavla Bednaričová, were to pick up some papers at a secret diplomatic drop box at the corner of Juárezova and Maďarská streets in Prague 6 (near my house, see map plot below).
+While at the drop box, they were filmed by the StB (I've posted some photos here).
+The couple was arrested a short time later.
+Both were eventually convicted of espionage – though neither had ever made contact with an actual foreign agent.

 Pořický ended up serving seven years for the crime (he was released in 1990).
 Bednaričová was sentenced to five years, and served out the entire period.
-Arnold was apparently mortified and angered by the affair, humiliated that his role was essentially that of a stool pigeon.
+Arnold was mortified and angered by the affair -- humiliated that his role was essentially that of a stool pigeon.

-Such was the stuff of Arnold that I never knew, and probably couldn’t ever imagine in the late 1980s as we were driving around Prague from meeting to meeting in his Škoda 120 or tipping back wine with the directors of a cooperative farm.
+Such was the stuff of Arnold that I never knew, and probably couldn’t have imagined in the late '80s, as we were driving around Prague from meeting to meeting in his Škoda or tipping back some wine with the directors of a cooperative farm.

 In October 2017, I sat down over coffee with Dr. Tomek, the author of the report, to get some perspective from him on Arnold.
 I was also curious to know how much of Arnold’s file had survived and to ask if he had a photo of Arnold that I could use for my blog.

-Tomek told me, additionally, that all of Arnold’s files from the period of 1987-90, in fact, spanning nearly the entire length of our cooperation, had been destroyed.
-Apparently, my name and the name of Business International don’t appear anywhere, which is totally fine with me.
+Tomek told me, additionally, that all of Arnold’s files from the period of 1987-90, in fact, spanning nearly the entire length of my own cooperation with him, had been destroyed.
+Apparently, my name and the name of Business International do not appear anywhere in the files (which is totally fine with me).
 Arnold left behind no surviving official photos.

 (This concludes a three-part series on Arnold and 1980s' Prague.
 Follow the links here to Part 1 and Part 2.
 Arnold makes a cameo in my post on Prague's Intercontinental Hotel.
 Next week, it's back to lighter fare and travel stories.
 MB)